Doug Gottlieb: Honors

 On June 26, 2011, Gottlieb was inducted into the Southern California Jewish Sports Hall of Fame.
 He is a member of the Oklahoma State University Foundation Board of Governors.
 In January 2016, Gottlieb became a national spokesman for the American Cancer Society.

 Personal life

 Gottlieb was born in Milwaukee while his father, Bob Gottlieb, was the head coach of the Milwaukee Panthers men's basketball team.
 Gottlieb is Jewish.

 In November 2014, Bob Gottlieb, Doug's father, died of cancer.
 Gottlieb shared his father's death on Facebook and dozens of basketball teams at the high school and college levels wore orange in Bob's honor.
-His brother Gregg is an assistant coach for the Grand Canyon Antelopes women's basketball team.
-His sister Wendy formerly worked in marketing for the Oakland Raiders and is currently involved in philanthropy in Northern California.
+His brother Gregg is an assistant coach for the San Diego State Aztecs women's basketball team.
+His sister Wendy is currently a board member for the Acalanes Union High School District.